pedaling/react-native-in-app-purchase/README.md

 }
 ```

-Note the part "If it's already verified".
+Note the part *If it's already verified*.
 Purchases that have already been verified should also return **success**.
 Otherwise, the item will be provided multiple times when flushing.

 ## Contributing